Illinois Compiled Statutes

-"Audit" means an agreed-upon procedures engagement in accordance with Statements on Standards for the Attestation Engagements (AICPA Professional Standards, AT-C Section 315 (Compliance Attest)).
+"Audit" means an agreed-upon procedures engagement in accordance with Statements on Standards for Attestation Engagements (AICPA Professional Standards, AT-C Section 315 (Compliance Attestation)).

 "Certification program" means an instructional curriculum, examination, and process for certification, recertification, and revocation of certification of certified public accountants that is administered by the Department with the assistance of the Illinois CPA Society and that is officially approved by the Department to ensure that a certified public accountant possesses the necessary skills and abilities to successfully perform an attestation engagement for a limited-scope tax compliance review in a certified audit project under this Act.

 "Family member" means the following, whether by whole blood, half-blood, or adoption:

 (4) an aunt, uncle, great-aunt, or great-uncle;